 - Contains zinc oxide or titanium dioxide (better for sensitive skin)

 - Broad spectrum coverage (meaning the sunscreen protects against both UVA and UVB rays)

-Keep in mind that you don’t necessarily need to buy sunscreen that says it is made for infants or children specifically.
-As long as the sunscreen provides all the ingredients above, it is okay for your child even if it doesn’t come in a cute pink bottle.
+Keep in mind that you don't necessarily need to buy sunscreen that says it is made for infants or children specifically.
+As long as the sunscreen provides all the ingredients above, it is okay and safe for your child says Nnenna Agim, M.D., Division Director of Dermatology at Children's Health℠.

 Even once you have the right sunscreen on hand, it won't provide the protection you need unless you apply it correctly.

 Follow these tips to make sure your child is protected:

 Sunscreen isn't just for the beach or warm weather.
 You should apply it anytime your child is going to be outdoors.
 Even it's not sunny, 80 percent of ultraviolet rays still get through the haze.
 In addition, snow reflects 80 percent of the sun's power.

 "Anyone 6 months or older needs to wear sunscreen," says Dr. Agim.
 "If your child is under 6 months, we recommend limited exposure to the sun.
 Keep your baby in the shade, with a hat and clothing to cover their sun sensitive new skin."